Royal Studios: Operation and facilities

-Royal Studios is in operation at the original location under the management of Lawrence "Boo" Mitchell, one of the sons of Willie Mitchell.
-His credit roster includes independent artists and notable acts such as Anthony Hamilton, Rod Stewart, Al Green, Cody Chesnutt and 8 Ball.
+Royal Studios is in operation at the original location under the management of Lawrence "Boo" Mitchell, while Archie Mitchell serves as an engineer and Oona Mitchell serving as administrator.
+Lawrence Mitchell's credit roster includes independent artists and notable acts such as Anthony Hamilton, Rod Stewart, Al Green, Cody Chesnutt and 8 Ball.
 Royal Studios features two vintage MCI recording consoles along with other rare equipment including two original Pultec EQs, Universal Audio LA2As and LA3As.

 Vintage tape machine collection

 Royal Studios remains in possession of one of the widest collections of studio grade vintage reel-to-reel tape machines.
 Several of the tape machines are unique and customized.
-The collection includes a uniquely modified 8-channel Ampex 351 with tube circuits replacing the entire transistor circuitry, a standard Ampex 351, Studer B 67, Sony APR-5000, MCI JH24 and MCI JH16.
+The collection includes a modified 8-channel Ampex 351 with tube circuits replacing the entire transistor circuitry, a standard Ampex 351, Studer B 67, Sony APR-5000, MCI JH24 and MCI JH16.

 Notable recordings

 Royal Studios has served a variety of artists during its operation.
 The list below is of notable albums which feature recordings from Royal Studios.
-These albums went Platinum, Gold or won a Grammy or other significant recognition.
+The following albums went Platinum, Gold or won a Grammy or other significant recognition: